Back in January MacCentral first brought readers news of

 In the interim, something interesting has happened, according to King & Ferlauto partner Thomas M. Ferlauto.
 Yesterday, Ferlauto contended, Apple updated

-about support for these older systems in the company’s KnowledgeBase system.
+its online information about support for these older systems in the company’s KnowledgeBase system.

 “Where it used to say: ‘Further support for the graphic accelerator chipsets listed above is not planned’ it now reads: ‘Further support for the graphic accelerator chipsets listed above is being investigated for a future version of Mac OS X,'” noted Ferlauto.